patmood/hugegif/README.md

 ## TODO
 - fetch individual link model it's not found in the collection
+- add next and previous links to each model
+- add 'fetch after' logic
-- filter for imgur links
+- route to show any imgur link

 ## Resources
 For my own reference: